webcpp/hi-nginx/README.md

 - All features of nginx(latest release) are inherited, i.e., it is 100% compatible with nginx.

 # Directives
-- directives : content: location
+- directives : content: loc
     - hi

     example: